openservicemesh/osm/SECURITY.md

 # Open Service Mesh Security Policies and Procedures

-This document outlines security procedures and general policies for the Open Service Mesh Open Source projects as found on https://github.com/openservicemesh/osm.
+This document outlines security procedures and general policies for the Open Service Mesh open source project as found on https://github.com/openservicemesh/osm.

   * [Reporting a Vulnerability](#reporting-a-vulnerability)
   * [Disclosure Policy](#disclosure-policy)

 ## Reporting a Vulnerability

+**IMPORTANT: Please do not open public issues on GitHub for security vulnerabilities**

 The OSM team and community take all security vulnerabilities seriously.
 Thank you for improving the security of our open source